smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 "What kind of creativity concerns him?"
 Sisyphus asked, though his shoulders were already tensing with familiar dread.

 The Captain's fingers drummed against his pommel.
-"Daedalus's last assistant asked too many questions about the tribute schedule.
-About where they came from, why children."
+"Daedalus's last assistant asked too many questions."
 His voice flattened.
 "He became the first test subject for Sector Three.
 Took him six days to die."

 Sisyphus kept his expression neutral.
-Not hope exactly, but recognition.
 After endless repetition, he knew how threats worked - they revealed the threatener's fears.
-This guard feared questions about tributes.
-Which meant the tribute system was vulnerable.
+This guard feared questions.
+Which meant the system was vulnerable.
 The guard had just outlined the exact boundaries of his cage, and Sisyphus had spent eternity learning that knowing your boundaries was the first step to transcending them.

-The guard stepped closer, close enough that Sisyphus could smell leather oil and old metal.
-"The King values results.
-Remember, our previous assistants have made excellent test subjects."

-The threat hung in the air as he turned toward the door, his boots clicking against stone with military precision.

 ---